 SEH Symposium 2015

-This year's 2015 School of Science, Engineering, and Health Symposium will be held on May 1, 2015.
+This year's 2015 School of Science, Engineering, and Health Symposium was held on May 1, 2015.
 All of the Engineering presentations can be viewed at the following link.
 2015 School of Science, Engineering, and Health Symposium

 Department of Engineering at Messiah College

 Messiah is one of only a handful of Christian colleges in the country with an accredited engineering program, but even among Christian colleges we feel that our approach is unique.

 Messiah has been named several times to the Templeton Foundation’s Honor Roll for Character Building Colleges.
 Service to others is a hallmark of Messiah’s Christian tradition.
 We therefore require our students to not only be technically competent, but also to apply their knowledge to service projects in real, tangible ways – in both the engineering curriculum and through student-led projects.
 Our students have been to Africa to install solar power generation systems for development work.
 They have created a simulated landmine field to help train personnel for humanitarian de-mining.
 They have developed a low-cost filter system for eliminating arsenic from drinking water.
 And they have done much more.
 At Messiah, “Christ Preeminent” is more than just our motto – it’s the way we live.